danieljhkim/Distributed-Key-Value-Database/README.md

 KvDB follows a distributed architecture with the following components:

-- **Coordinator Node**: Manages the cluster topology, routes client requests to appropriate nodes
+- **Coordinator Node**: Manages the cluster topology, routes client requests to appropriate nodes.
+Performs health checks and delegates tasks in case of node failures.
 - **Storage Nodes**: Store the actual key-value data and handle read/write operations
 - **Client Interface**: Connects to the coordinator for executing commands